 Building performance optimization in early-stage architectural design

-In today’s fast-moving market, a significant percentage of high-end architectural projects is still awarded through competitions, which are very fast paced and often followed by concept design stages that are highly accelerated.
+In today’s fast-moving market, a significant percentage of high-end architectural projects are still awarded through competitions, which are very fast paced and often followed by concept design stages that are highly accelerated.

 Clients thus increasingly expect performance statements made during the competition to remain valid during later stages, instead of facing surprises such as “But the fully glazed tower is so nice, now you’re telling me it needs too much energy?”.

 Fig. 01 – Building Performance Optimization Dashboard – Banque Libano-Francaise HQ (image and simulations: BuroHappold; Architecture: Kengo Kuma & Associates)

 The discussion about the need for early-stage building performance optimization therefore gains another sharp edge.
 With key concepts defined in a few precious weeks and from then on firmly lodged in the design DNA, how can we make sure that indeed the right design genes are present to meet energy, comfort and sustainability goals?